Main Content

 So, before you put the college stickers on the car, follow these steps to help you examine and compare the offers you receive.

-Understand what’s offered … and what’s not.
+Understand what’s offered … and what isn't

 The financial aid offers you’ll be receiving from each school can vary widely.
 Some may send you an official letter; others email instructions for how to login to view the financial aid package through the school’s online portal.
 Regardless of how it’s sent, a financial aid offer details the money that the school can provide to the student based on the student’s FAFSA and other financial aid applications required by that school for that year.
 You’ll need to complete financial aid applications annually for each year that you are enrolled.